 - Stretch your right knee forward so it is over your ankle.
 Push down through your left toes and straighten your left leg.

-- Look forward and lengthen though your neck.
+- Look forward and lengthen through your neck.

 - This is Crescent Lunge Pose, or Ashta Chandrasana.